-^{2.} Even if one was not interested in equity considerations, a absolute reduction is not practical since it could lead for mandated annual reductions exceeding what a country emits during a year.
+2. Even if one was not interested in equity considerations, an absolute reduction is not practical since it could lead to mandated annual reductions exceeding what a country emits during a year.

 From MacKay, D. J. C..
 2008.
 Motivations.
 Pgs 2-21 In Sustainable Energy - Without the Hot Air.
 Cambridge, UK: UIT Cambridge